 I’m going to start by telling you that I have very dry undereyes and so the concealers and powers that I recommend will be catered towards those who have dry skin.

-The first thing I notcited improved my concealer application was not putting it right into the corner of my eye but a bit below the eye and blending up.
+The first thing I noticed improved my concealer application was not putting it right into the corner of my eye but a bit below the eye and blending up.
 I initially thought this would reduce the coverage but it didn’t and it meant there was less product in the corner of my eye to cake up.

 To follow on with that, I want to say that the worst thing you can do is over apply.
-One swipe of the applicator is all you need to start then you can add a bit more once that is blended if you fell you need it.
+One swipe of the applicator is all you need to start then you can add a bit more once that is blended if you feel you need it.

-Shade is important but so is formula.
-I need a very hydrating formula which is why I use ‘Maybelline fit me’.
+The shade is important but so is the formula.
+I need a very hydrating formula which is why I use ‘Maybelline fit me‘.
 It’s no use me using something like the collection 200 under my eyes because it is just too drying for me but it could work for those with oily skin.
 A dry formula for my eyes is just a recipe for cakeiness and not the good kind.

 Finally, it’s time to talk about setting the concealer.
 Baking needs to stop, all it does is suck the moisture from your skin and leaves you looking 10 years older when you’ve got dry skin.
 To set my eyes I take my ‘RMCA no colour powder’ and place a small amount on the damp beauty blender and pressing it under my eyes.
 I sometimes take a small fluffy brush and lightly dust it over the undereye.